ceevee87/webdev-demo-rest_notes/README.md

 % curl -i -H "Content-Type: application/json" -X DELETE http://localhost:8080/Note/api/notes/3
 ```

+In addtion to the unix command line prompt this project includes a web front
+end.
+The web front end displays a table of all the notes along with their
+unique IDs.
+A simple text box input provides the user the ability to add a new note.

+Users can delete or modify single notes from within each table row.

+## Technologies
-This demonstrates the following technologies
+This project demonstrates the following technologies
   - RESTful JSON API using java & jersey
-  - Front end interface to RESTful service using HTML/JS
+  - Front end interface to RESTful service using HTML/CSS/JS
     * Bootstrap styling
     * Google fonts
   - Interaction with backend web app via jQuery & AJAX.
-  - Build and dependencies managed by Maven
+  - Maven build and dependency management
     * Deployment and undeployment to Apache Tomacat via Maven

-  - items left to do:
+## Items left to do:
-    * improve error handling
+  - improve error handling
-    * add in apache logging using log4j or equivalent
+  - add in apache logging using log4j or equivalent
-    * JUNIT validation
+  - JUNIT validation
-    * write better installation instructions
+  - write better installation instructions

-INSTALLATION
+## Installation

 To build & deploy to Tomcat:
    mvn tomcat7:undeploy clean package tomcat7:deploy